-This is typically a 3-month period when the follicle “rests” before starting the Anagen phase again.
+This is typically a three-month period in the hair cycle when the follicle “rests” before starting the Anagen phase again.
 Stay too long, or start too early, and you’ll see noticeable thinning.

-Unfortunately sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.
-This is known as Telogen Effluviam and results in severe daily shedding for long periods.
-So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, and substances such as essential amino acids (the building blocks of protein), natural vasodilators and plant-based adaptogens.
+Unfortunately, sometimes the scalp will be unhealthy and hair will stay longer in the Telogen (resting) stage.
+This is known as telogen effluvium and results in severe daily shedding for long periods.
+So make sure to nourish your scalp by eating a healthy diet, practicing stress management, and getting plenty of vitamins, minerals, antioxidants, essential amino acids (the building blocks of protein), and plant-based adaptogens.